 - You're walking smoothly, rolling your foot from heel to toe.

 As you start your walking routine, remember to:

 - Get the right gear.
 Choose shoes with proper arch support, a firm heel and thick flexible soles to cushion your feet and absorb shock.
 Wear comfortable clothes and gear appropriate for various types of weather.
 If you walk outdoors when it's dark, wear bright colors or reflective tape for visibility.

 - Choose your course carefully.
 If you'll be walking outdoors, avoid paths with cracked sidewalks, potholes, low-hanging limbs or uneven turf.
 If the weather isn't appropriate for walking, consider walking in a shopping mall that offers open times for walkers.

 - Warm up.
 Walk slowly for five to 10 minutes to warm up your muscles and prepare your body for exercise.

 - Cool down.
 At the end of your walk, walk slowly for five to 10 minutes to help your muscles cool down.

 - Stretch.
 After you cool down, gently stretch your muscles.
 If you'd rather stretch before you walk, remember to warm up first.

 Set realistic goals

-For even more health benefits, aim for at least 60 minutes of physical activity most dates of the week.
+For even more health benefits, aim for at least 60 minutes of physical activity most days of the week.